 What might surprise you is that the opposite is also true.

 During sex-related activities such as arousal and exposure to erotics, a man’s production of hormones is stimulated, making it a pleasure-filled way to boost testosterone.

 At the same time, not having enough sex can actually lower your testosterone, which means it’s better to be doing the deed regularly.

-Having more sex also comes with many other health benefits, such as boosting your immune system and improving mood.
+Having more sex boosts testosterone levels and it also comes with many other health benefits, such as improving your immune system and mood.